Germany says has been helping on Taiwan's BioNTech vaccine deal | Health

 - Taiwan

+"I hope that there will be enough vaccines from different brands, including BioNTech, imported into Taiwan as soon as possible."
+Taiwan Health Minister Chen Shih-Chung, speaking at his daily news conference, expressed thanks to Germany for "giving us a lot of assistance" in efforts to buy the BioNTech vaccine.

-Neither BioNTech or Fosun immediately responded to a request for comment.
-Germany, like most countries, has no formal diplomatic ties with Taiwan and only recognises the government in Beijing.
+Neither BioNTech nor Fosun immediately responded to a request for comment.
+Germany, like most countries, has no formal diplomatic ties with Taiwan and only recognizes the government in Beijing.

 While Taiwan's government says it has not totally given up on obtaining BioNTech shots, Foxconn and its billionaire founder Terry Gou sought permission from Taiwan's government on Tuesday to buy the vaccines from the firm.
-Taiwan has vaccinated fewer than 2% of its 23.5 million people, but has millions of shots on order.
+Taiwan has vaccinated only around 3% of its 23.5 million people but has millions of shots on order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)